-Timo Jauristo, Age: 60 - Director.
+Timo Jauristo, Age: 61 - Director.

 Mr Jauristo has over 35 years' experience in the mining and exploration industry.
 In his time as Executive Vice-President with Goldcorp from July 2009 to September 2014, and 15 years (until 2005) with Placer Dome in a range of operating and corporate roles, he was involved in or led numerous transactions, buying and selling assets in many of the world's gold producing regions.
 Between 2005 and 2009, he served as CEO of two junior companies (Zincore and Southwestern) with assets in Peru and China.
-Mr Jauristo is currently a non-executive director of the ASX listed company Beadell Resources.
-He also has an advisory role with Canaccord Genuity in Vancouver.
 He has a Bachelor of Applied Science in applied Geology from the Queensland University of Tchnology.
 He also holds a graduate diploma in finance form the Securities Institute of Australia, and is a MAusIMM.